Axthauvin/cacher-du-texte-dans-du-texte/README.md

 ### [cacherdutexte.github.io](https://cacherdutexte.github.io)

+This project contains :
+- Python module with a tkinter program to use it
+- A web version, which is actually hosted on *https://cacherdutexte.github.io*

+**I explain below how the project works**,
+<a href="#">See directly the English explanation</a>

 ### :fr: Comment j'ai caché du texte dans du texte
 C'est une façon en manipulant les bits de cacher du texte dans du texte.
 Imaginons la chaine de caractère :